 On the other end of the spectrum, if you’re going through major (read: very expensive) life changes such as getting married, buying a new home, going on a round-the-world trip to find yourself, this fuss-free credit card will still deliver the same 1.5% rebate on your sky-high expenses.

-With most other cashback credit cards, you would burst the rebate cap unless you really dedicate yourself to gaming the system and splitting your expenses.
+With most other cashback credit cards, you would bust the rebate cap unless you really dedicate yourself to gaming the system and splitting your expenses.
 And frankly, who even has time for that!?

 Other unlimited cashback credit cards to consider